 Those who have a keen eye for detail and like putting themselves in the heart of the action might want to pursue a photojournalism career.
 This involves taking photos of newsworthy events as they happen, whether it’s a massive protest or a hostage standoff.
 Photojournalists often find themselves in dangerous or politically controversial events, which is where the best shots tend to be.
 For those who are quick-thinking and have the nose for a story, photojournalism can be an extremely rewarding career.

 2. Travel Photography

-Have you been bitten by the travel bug?
-Many international students find that once they've experienced life in a foreign country as a student, they long for more extensive travel.
+Do you love travelling?
+Many international students find that once they’ve experienced life in a foreign country as a student, they long for more extensive travel.
 For photography students, this could lead to a career as a travel photographer.
 Competition is fierce in this industry, but if you have savvy people skills and the ability to blend into your environment, you may be able to capture award-winning photos for travel magazines or hospitality brochures.

 Would you like to work with animals?
 Combine these two interests to become a wildlife photographer.
 You can click here to read more about this profession as well as further pathways for photographers within Australia.
 Whether you wish to capture kangaroos in their natural habitat or prides of lions in Africa, you’ll need to combine a respect for nature with plenty of patience.
 Nature can be unpredictable, and you’ll be travelling through remote territories to capture wildlife in remote habitats.

 Perhaps one of the most common career paths for international photography students is to become a portrait photographer.
 Portrait photography is in high demand all over the world, whether it’s for families, weddings, or sports teams.
 If you enjoy academic life, you could even become a university photographer to document official events for archiving purposes and take yearbook photos.
 Portrait photography is ideal for those who enjoy working with people from diverse backgrounds.
 If you are good at making strangers feel comfortable, you could be a natural fit for this career path.